carterclairee/carterclairee/README.md

 # Well hello, I'm Claire! 👋
 I'm a teacher-turned-technical-writer-turned-full-stack-developer.
 My journey has been fueled by curiosity, creativity, and my love of problem solving.
+I love to build and create things, whether it be with code or with words.

 ## A little about me
 🔎 Find me on [LinkedIn](www.linkedin.com/in/claire-carter-e).